UWPCE-PythonCert/Py300/source/debugging.rst

 - May seem obvious, but...
 Read it carefully!
 - What is the error?
 - The first place to look is the bottom.
-- But, sometimes that error was triggered by something else, and you need to look higher.
 - More than likely the error is in your code, not established packages.
+- Sometimes that error was triggered by something else, and you need to look higher.
-_ So, if error at bottom of stacktrace is not helpful, find trace in the stack that comes from your code.
+- If error at bottom of stacktrace is not helpful, look first for other code of yours in stack.
-- Will show the line number and file.
+- Will show the line number and file of exception/calling functions.

 .. nextslide::